10 Dog Enrichment Ideas for Your Pup (7 are DIY)

 Dog trainers and behaviorists have long said the cure for many doggie behavioral issues is more physical exercise and mental stimulation.
 Now, they’re recognizing that incorporating dog enrichment activities makes an effort to meet your dog’s fundamental needs and makes your pooch happier.

 You know how it’s hard to concentrate on anything else if you’re really hungry?
 It can be like that with your pup when you’re not meeting their instinctual needs.
 Enrichment activities are more than daily walks and a game of fetch.
-It’s about understanding the activities your dog craves so you can help your dog experience them.
+It’s about mental health, scent games, and understanding the activities your dog craves so you can help your dog experience them.

 In canine history, people bred dogs for specific purposes.
 These dogs worked hand in paw with their humans, contributing important work to the daily routine.